Things You Need to Know: How to Harvest Arugula (Guideline)

 This vegetable naturally has a somewhat tangy and spicy flavor that’s very distinguishable.
 This vegetable, Arugula is commonly known for food, but what a lot doesn’t know is that it came from a long history before that.

-It was mentioned in the Old Testament, specifically the Book of Kings, it was then named Oroth, but as historians did their research it was believed that it was an Arugula.
-From Talmud and Mishna’s Jewish holy writing, Arugula was once again mentioned.
-And a Jewish historian also said that it was Arugula.
+It was mentioned in the Old Testament, specifically the Book of Kings, it was then named Oroth, but as historians did their research it was believed that it was an arugula.
+From Talmud and Mishna’s Jewish holy writing, arugula was once again mentioned.
+And a Jewish historian also said that it was arugula.
 And mind you, this was all since the first century AD.

-In fact, he has an encyclopedic masterwork that talked about different ways to use Arugula during his days.
-And after going through his works, it was found that Arugula wasn’t just an aphrodisiac but a natural anesthetic as well.
+In fact, he has an encyclopedic masterwork that talked about different ways to use arugula during his days.
+And after going through his works, it was found that arugula wasn’t just an aphrodisiac but a natural anesthetic as well.
 As we can see, it seems like Arugula is actually more than what we see it as today.

 Different Varieties

-And the last one is the Italian Arugula, this is the most common one today.
-It has long strap like leaves and can survive even under heat.
+And the last one is the Italian arugula; this is the most common one today.
+It has long strap-like leaves and can survive even under heat.
 That’s the reason why it’s typically grown in places with hot climates.

 Best Way To Plant Arugula

-There wouldn’t be any problem if you live in a place where the climate is cold.
+There wouldn’t be any problem if you lived in a place where the climate is cold.
 This plant could definitely resist cold temperatures.
 If you’re starting from scratch, the best way is to start with seeds.

 Make sure to sow it at a depth of ¼ inch and make sure that there’s at least an inch space between each plant.
-But as it grows the space should also increase by around 6 inches.
+But as it grows, the space should also increase by around 6 inches.

 Your plant would usually grow after four weeks, but everything will more likely depend on other factors like the effort you put in to make sure your plant isn’t just surviving but thriving as well.